FabricioDosSantosMoreira/PlanetsVsGalaxiesClassifier/README.md

-# 🌠 Planets Vs Galaxies Classifier
+# 🌠 Planets Vs Galaxies Image Classifier

 ## Overview
 PlanetsVsGalaxiesClassifier is a Machine Learning project aimed at classifying astronomical images into two categories: planets and galaxies.
 This project leverages deep learning techniques to achieve high accuracy in image classification tasks.
 The image dataset was built by me.